Brew energy-efficiently! Use auto-off timers, proper measuring, and reusable filters for a greener coffee routine. Sip and save!

 1 kWh: about 12 pots of coffee

-Single serve machines are more convenient but come with increased costs.
+Single-serve machines are more convenient but come with increased costs.
 When turned on, this machine heats all the water in the base which takes about 200 to 400 watts for every cup.
-With the idle power consumption, an estimate of 300 watts per cup is consumed.
+With the idle power consumption, an estimated 300 watts per cup is consumed.

 1 cup of coffee -.024 kWh

 Coffee aficionados appreciate the taste of espressos.
 Different brewing styles add pressure to the way hot water is pushed through the grounds.
 The energy needed for most espresso machines needs to be considered by the cup.
 It takes between 1,000 and 1,500 watts to run the machine.

 1 kWh: about 10 shots of coffee espresso

 WINNER: For a typical office kitchen, the most efficient coffee machine to use is Regular Drip Coffee Pot.

 Standby mode takes a large part of energy consumption regardless of the brewing method used.
 Turn off the machine once the pot is empty and unplugs to minimize latent energy.